 A comprehensive introduction to four major Graveyard Poets, Parnell, Blair, Young and Gray, with excerpts from their famous poems, concluding with a more detailed account of Thomas Gray.

 "But what are kings, when regiment is gone, but perfect shadows in a sunshine day?"
-What are rights without responsibilities?
-This article examines the tragic irony of kingship in Marlowe's "Edward II"
+Explore the tragic irony of kingship in Christopher Marlowe's play "Edward II."

 An introduction to the Sonnet as a poetic genre, focusing on the contribution of Wyatt, Sidney and Spenser as Elizabethan Sonneteers

-This article is a detailed psychological study of the Boss's character in Katherine Mansfield's story "The Fly," in the context of the anxieties and despair of post-war England and its psychological implications.
+A detailed psychological study of the Boss's character in Katherine Mansfield's story "The Fly," in the context of the anxieties and despair of post-war England.

-A brief estimate of Nirad Chaudhuri's idea of nationalism, its various categories, and its practical implications as expounded in "The Autobiography of an Unknown Indian".
+A brief estimate of Nirad Chaudhuri's idea of nationalism, its various categories, and its practical implications is expounded in "The Autobiography of an Unknown Indian".

-A clear elaboration of the most misunderstood poem "Kubla Khan", which shows how Coleridge's poem is neither a fragment nor incoherent, but a direct statement of his poetic theory.
+This is a clear elaboration of the most misunderstood poem, "Kubla Khan", which shows how Coleridge's poem is neither a fragment nor incoherent, but a direct statement of his poetic theory.

 A study of Comedy, the sources of the comic and the devices used by comic playwrights to arouse laughter, referring to the theories by H.Bergson on the social and individual element of comedy.